 Late night music should be your next stop.
 Revisit favorite spots such as at Preservation Hall, Snug Harbor and One Eyed Jack’s.
 WWOZ’s new Livewire app will help you navigate the town!

-Watch Trixie Minx with Romy Kaye & The Mercy Buckets shake it at their free midnight set with a modern spin on a classic 1960s Burlesque Show at Irvin Mayfield’s Jazz Playhouse in the Royal Sonesta Hotel.
+Watch Trixie Minx with a rotating cast of soloists shake it at their free midnight set with a modern spin on a classic 1960s Burlesque Show at the Jazz Playhouse in the Royal Sonesta Hotel.

 As we approach the 300th birthday of New Orleans in 2018, it’s the perfect time to learn a bit more about our city!
 New Orleans is filled with history and there is no time like the present to refresh our memory on the great city we call home.